 How should you collect the email addresses?

-On one hand, as a business owner, you’d like to grow your email list.
-So not showing any quiz results unless people subscribe seems like good option.
+On one hand, as a business owner, you’d like to grow your list.
+So, not showing any quiz results unless people subscribe seems like good option.

 On the other hand, imagine yourself in your prospect’s shoes.
 You took time to go through a quiz only to find out you need to sign up to get you results.